Proposed high-speed rail by country: Turkey

 The Ankara-Izmir high-speed railway is a planned 588-km double-track, electrified railway built for 250-km/h operation whose initial section to Afyonkarahisar was scheduled to open in 2022, but construction was interrupted in 2018 and resumed in 2022.
 The extension to Izmir will contain 49 tunnels totaling 41 km, 56 viaducts totaling 23 km and six new stations, reducing the current nine-hour trip to three-and-a-half hours.

 A 106-km spur off the Istanbul-Ankara line from Osmaneli to Bursa is planned to open by 2023, after construction delays due to earthquake risk and expropriation lawsuits; a further extension to Bandirma was tendered in 2020.
 The full 201-km line will be built for 200-km/h operation and will cost billion (US$650 million), reducing travel time between Ankara and Bursa to two hours and ten minutes.

 A 229-km high-speed rail line on the European side of the Bosporus will link the Halkalı railway station in Istanbul with the Kapıkule railway station in Edirne, with an anticipated opening of 2023, and will decrease travel time from four hours to one hour and 20 minutes.
 The double-track, electrified railway will be built for 200-km/h operation and cost billion ($716 million), of which over half is a European Union grant.

 In early 2024, the country's Minister of Transport Abdulkadir Uraloğlu announced plans to build an additional line from Delice to Sungurlu, Çorum OSB, Çorum, Mecitözü, Merzifon, Havza, Kavak, and ending in Samsun on the coast of the Black Sea.
 This will cut travel time of the 509 km segment between Ankara and Samsun from 7 hours to 2:45 hours.

+Ankara - Istanbul SHD, is a double-track, electric, signaled high-speed railway project suitable for a maximum speed of 350 kilometers/hour (220 mph), which is planned to provide services in 2030s.